-By reviewing the Use Cases, the Working Group agreed that various terms used in both the IRTP and the TDRP are inconsistent.
-The Group decided to draft a list of definitions that would be applicable to the policies in order to improve its user-friendliness.
+During its review of the IRTP and the TDRP as well as the Used Cases, the Working Group agreed that various terms used in these policies/scenarios are inconsistent and potentially confusing.
+The Group decided to draft a list of definitions that would be applicable to the policies in order to improve user-friendliness.
 The list of definition can be found in Annex F.

+As part of its TDRP review, the Working Group debated the need for consistent TDRP rulings, focusing specifically on registries acting as first-level dispute providers under this policy.
+Specifically, the Group discussed whether this first level could be discontinued.

-The Working Group debated the issue of whether the Registry layer should be removed from the TDRP.
-The WG noted that removing the registry layer would increase TDRP costs for registrars, and potentially registrants, as they would no longer be able to file complaints with the registries but would have to file with the (more expensive) Dispute Providers.
-It was also mentioned that this cost increase could create a barrier to accessing the TDRP, and potentially lead to a greater reluctance of registrars to launch that dispute resolution process.that the total number of TDRP disputes that have been initiated is very small.
+In this context, the WG noted that removing the registry layer could increase TDRP costs for registrars, and potentially registrants, as they would no longer be able to file complaints with the registries but would have to file with the (more expensive) Dispute Providers if they cannot agree on a solution among themselves.
+It was also mentioned that this cost increase could create a barrier to accessing the TDRP, and potentially lead to a greater reluctance of registrars to launch that dispute resolution process.
+The WG noted that the total number of TDRP disputes that have been initiated is very small.
 Most registries are currently required to maintain TDRP dispute-resolution capability that is never used (since effectively all of the TDRP disputes are handled by one registry, Verisign).
+Thus, a significant increase of costs seems unlikely also because removing the registry level would not prevent registrars from coming to an agreement among themselves prior to initiating a TDRP– similar to the situation today.

-However, removing the registry layer as the first level dispute provider for the TDRP would lead most likely to a more consistent application of the because only a small number of Dispute Resolution Providers would process transfer disputes, rather than a growing number of registries.
+Rather, removing the registry layer as the first level dispute provider for the TDRP would lead most likely to a more consistent application of the because only a small number of Dispute Resolution Providers would process transfer disputes, rather than a growing number of registries.
 In addition, registries would be able to reduce costs, as they would not longer be required to train staff to support this very infrequently used policy.
-Moreover, number of registries is increasing dramatically with the rollout of the new gTLD program.
-This combined with the low volume of requests for a process that requires substantial registry resources to properly support will likely result in high costs for registries and low quality for registrars. removing the registry level would not prevent registrars from coming to an agreement among themselves prior to initiating a TDRP– similar to the situation today.
+In this context, the WG pointed out that the number of registries is increasing dramatically with the rollout of the new gTLD program.
+This combined with the low volume of requests for a process that requires substantial registry resources to properly support will likely result in high costs for registries and low quality for registrars.

-Based on this assessment, the WG concluded that the registry “first-level dispute-resolution provider” layer of the TDRP process should be phased out.
-The WG noted The An ever-larger number of registries resolving transfer disputes might also have a negative impact on the consistency of TDRP outcomes.
+Based on this assessment, the WG concluded that the registry as first-level dispute-resolution provider of the TDRP process should be discontinued.
 The WG had called explicitly for feedback on the preliminary recommendation to phase out the registry level as a first level dispute provider.
 All comments on this matter were supportive of such a recommendation.
-The WG revisited its recommendation and affirmed that due to the support of public comments, the steep increase of registries, the need for consistent application of the Policy, and the low number of initiated TDRP cases in the past all affirm that the registry level should be discontinued as first level dispute providers.
+The WG revisited its recommendation and affirmed that due to the support of public comments, the steep increase of registries, the need for consistent application of the Policy, and the low number of initiated TDRP cases in the past, the registry level should be discontinued as first level dispute providers.
+The WG noted, however, that ICANN should monitor the use of TDRPs and if the discontinuation of the Registry layer as first level dispute provider seems to create a barrier to this dispute resolution mechanism, future policy work should be initiated to counter such development.